 - Be sure your colleagues are on duty with you, appropriate student to teacher ratio is a must.

 - When an emergency situation presents itself, be proactive.

 For teachers, recess duty is a job in itself.
 I’ve been extremely fortunate to currently work in a school where recess is taken seriously.
-All students in all grade levels receive ample recess daily.
+All students in all grade levels receive recess daily.
 Our administrators begin each school year with a reminder that all recess duty teachers must spread out and supervise the outdoor classroom.